 The Challoner revision would be both reprinted many times with minimal changes over the following two centuries of constant use, and serve as the base text for almost all Catholic Bible revisions until the middle of the 20th Century.
 In 1790, Philadelphia printer Mathew Carey published Challoner’s second edition.
 Surprisingly enough, it was only the second English-language Bible published in the Americas.

 Perhaps the most notable Challoner reprint concerning modern-day Catholics, at least in America, is an edition published in 1899 by the John Murphy Company of Baltimore.
 This edition was photographically reproduced by TAN Books & Publishers, and republished in 1971 as the “Douay-Rheims Version”.
 This has subsequently been digitized, and appears to be the text underlying most if not all the electronic editions of the “Douay” or “Douay-Rheims” or “Challoner” editions available on various Bible Study application platforms, or on the web.
-The text itself appears to be an amalgam of different editions of Challoner’s work, as some renderings present in the TAN text were, according to Dr. Cotton, unique to Challoner’s 1752 edition, others were unique to the 1750 edition, and at least one was unique to the 1749 edition.
+The text itself, like many later “Challoner” editions, appears to be an amalgam of different editions of Challoner’s work, as some renderings present in the TAN text were, according to Dr. Cotton, unique to Challoner’s 1752 edition, others were unique to the 1750 edition, and at least one was unique to the 1749 edition.

 McMahon’s New Testament (1783/1803/1810)